 The future of events is hybrid.
 Many have speculated on hybrid events, whether they will last, or whether they will just run their course once in-person events are back in full fervor.
 However, these hybrid event myths are just that.
 Myths.
 There is no truth to them.

-To recap, hybrid events are events that take place in both a virtual and physical setting.
+To recap, hybrid events take place in both a virtual and physical setting, using a hybrid event platform.
 A conventional event is broadcast online for a virtual audience via live streaming, webinar broadcasting or setting up a virtual space that mirrors the physical event.

 However, there is more to hybrid events than that.
 We are here to address all these issues plus shed some light on the hybrid events myths and misconceptions that are making the round.